NUWCDIVNPT/stig-manager/docs/reference/index.rst

 .. glossary::

     Access Control List
-        A list of Access Control Rules applied to a grant to determine what the grantee can access in a Collection.
+        A list of Access Control Rules applied to a grant to determine what the Grantee can access in a Collection.
 Access Control Lists are managed in the Grants panel of the Manage Collection interface.
 See :ref:`roles-and-access` for more information.

-    ACL
-        See :term:`Access Control List`

     Access Control Rule
         An individual item describing varying levels of Access to the components of a Collection, such as specific Assets, STIGs, Labels, or the entire Collection.
 The overall Access Control List for a Grant is composed of these Access Control Rules.
 See :ref:`roles-and-access` for more information.